-Materials and Methods – Provide sufcient detail to allow the work to be reproduced.
+Materials and Methods – Provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.

 Results – Results should be clear and concise.

 Discussions – State what you found.
 This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.